-Legault lays out ambitious environmental targets at CAQ general meeting
+Legault lays out environmental targets at CAQ general meeting

 Premier says he wants to cut Quebec's petroleum consumption by 40% in 10 years

-Premier François Legault closed the Coalition Avenir Québec's weekend-long, environment-themed general meeting on Sunday with a speech that outlined ambitious goals to reduce the province's dependence on oil and make clean energy a priority.
+Premier François Legault closed the Coalition Avenir Québec's weekend-long, environment-themed general meeting on Sunday with a speech that outlined his party's plan to reduce the province's dependence on oil and make clean energy a priority.

 Among a number of policies, Legault announced the party's goal of reducing Quebec's petroleum consumption by 40 per cent by 2030 — with hydroelectricity as its main replacement.

 He said that the province's cars, buildings and economy must be transformed to reach that goal.

 Dominic Champagne, one of a number of prominent environmentalists the CAQ showcased over the weekend, said he could hear "a very strong echo" of the green movement in Legault's speech.